 The founding members of Vir2Ual Cage are enthusiastic musicians, artists, scholars, educators, and experts on John Cage’s Song Books.
 Individually or in groups, they have extensive experience performing and researching Cage’s compositions, teaching college courses on Song Books, conducting workshops and master classes on the work, designing audio and video processing for its pieces that call for electronics, and facilitating renditions of it ranging in length from one minute to four hours.
 From its inception, the Vir2Ual Cage project was a collaborative enterprise that involved many participants.
-To see biographies of the original team members, click on the names to the right.
+Biographies of the original team members are on the right.

 Jacqueline Bobak is a singer and educator committed to creating, interpreting, and teaching adventurous music made with and for the voice.
 She has performed extensively throughout the US and Europe, conducted research in experimental music and art, collaborated with numerous composers, and taught since 1991 at the California Institute of the Arts, where she currently serves as Co-Coordinator of the VoiceArts program.
 For over two decades she has been an active and critically acclaimed performer in the Los Angeles area, where she has appeared on the LA Philharmonic Green Umbrella series, Monday Evening Concerts at the LA County Museum of Art, at REDCAT, the Museum of Contemporary Art, the Getty Center, MicroFest, and Downtown Opera of Long Beach.
 In Europe she has appeared on the Audio Art Festival in Kraków; the Academy of Musical Arts and The Roxy in Prague; the Moravian Autumn Festival, Musica Nova Exposition, and New Music + series in Brno (Czech Republic); the York Spring Music Festival (UK); and at Spīķeri and Wagner Halls in Rīga.
 She has appeared as a soloist or ensemble member with the Penderecki Quartet, California E.A.R.
 Unit, Electric Phoenix, Xtet, and CalArts New Century Players; in numerous duo concerts with Czech percussionist Dan Dlouhý; and has premiered works by Wadada Leo Smith, Chinary Ung, Frederic Rzewski, William Brooks, Ivo Medek, Mark Bobak, and many others.
 Currently she is composing and producing her new large-scale project, Dada Divas, centered on important female artists who were among the originators of Dada.

 Mark Bobak is a composer, sound designer, and educator.
-Branching out from an initial path as a jazz pianist, he gravitated toward experimental music and computer-assisted composition, drawing on both improvisation and calculation in a variety of works for voices, electronic media, and chamber ensembles.
+From an initial path as a jazz pianist he gravitated toward experimental music and computer-assisted composition, drawing on both improvisation and calculation in a variety of works for voices, electronic media, and chamber ensembles.
 His interests include poetry and language, data sonification, and creative improvised music.
-He has designed audio processing algorithms and computer performance interfaces, worked as a live sound engineer, and was the principal software developer and webmaster behind Vir2Ual Cage.
-His music and programming have been presented throughout North America and Europe, including at REDCAT in Los Angeles, the University of York (UK), the Academy of Musical Arts in Prague, the New Music Exposition and Musica Nova festivals in Brno (Czech Republic), the Audio Art festival in Kraków (Poland), the Festival Espejos Sonoros in Mexico City, and Spīķeri Hall in Rīga (Latvia).
+He has collaborated with numerous artists, designed processing algorithms and performance interfaces, worked as an audio engineer, and was the principal software developer and webmaster behind Vir2Ual Cage.
+His music and programming have been presented throughout North America and Europe, including at REDCAT in Los Angeles, the University of York (UK), the Academy of Musical Arts in Prague, the New Music Exposition and Musica Nova festivals in Brno (Czech Republic), the Audio Art festival in Kraków (Poland), the festivals Vértice and Espejos Sonoros in Mexico City, and Spīķeri Hall in Rīga (Latvia).
 He has taught at the California Institute of the Arts, the California State Universities at Northridge and Long Beach, Scripps College, and the University of Illinois, where he earned his DMA degree in composition.

 William Brooks is a composer, performer, conductor, musicologist, and educator.
 He has received composition commissions from the Gulbenkian Foundation, British Arts Council, Kronos Quartet, Cleveland Chamber Symphony, and other organizations, and has been awarded an NEA Composers Fellowship and numerous ASCAP awards.
 He has distinguished himself as a composer, tenor, and conductor of vocal and instrumental ensembles throughout the United States and Great Britain, including Electric Phoenix and the London Sinfonietta.
 He has published numerous chapters, articles, and books on subjects including John Cage, Charles Ives, American musical theater, vocal music, popular music, and musical instruments.
 He currently is Professor of Music at the University of York (UK) and also Associate Professor Emeritus of Composition and Theory at the University of Illinois.
 He has been a Fulbright-Hays Senior Professor of American Music at the University of Keele (UK), Smithsonian Institution Fellow, Christian A. Johnson Distinguished Professor of Music at Middlebury College, and Senior Research Fellow at the Institute for Studies in American Music at Brooklyn College.
 Recently he has also been appointed Senior Research Fellow at the Orpheus Institute in Ghent, Belgium, where he wrote the volume MetaCage: Essays On and Around Freeman Etudes / Fontana Mix / Aria.